zyj-2000/THQA/README.md

 ## 👀 How to Use Our Work for Your Convenience
 1. Open Platform to validate your talking head driving methods subjectively.
-2. Open [Image](https://github.com/zyj-2000/THQA/tree/main/source) and Audio Resources are provided which can be employed to driving heads.
+2. Open [Image](https://github.com/zyj-2000/THQA/tree/main/source) and [Audio](https://pan.baidu.com/s/11mumIKJIuimBWFirooSEew) (code = thqa) Resources are provided which can be employed to driving heads.
 3. More objective methods will be provided soon!!!
 4. More Function is going to be explored.